CyprienFOURCROY/CoReLaTTE/readme.md

 Tabular reasoning encompasses a broad range of analytical tasks.
 Some questions require classical database operations such as filtering, joining, grouping, and aggregation.
 Others require statistical analysis, machine learning techniques, or a combination of both.

-To capture this diversity, CoReLaTTe organizes benchmark questions into three categories:
+For now, CoReLaTTe organizes benchmark questions into one category :

 * **SQL-Type Queries**
-* **ML-Type Queries**
-* **SQL+ML Queries**

-Each category evaluates a different aspect of an LLM agent's reasoning capabilities while maintaining a common generation and evaluation framework.

 ---